araistrick/camera_pan_renderer/README.md

   2. Download the wheel distribution from https://github.com/TylerGubala/blenderpy/releases/tag/v2.91a0
   3. pip install bpy-2.91a0-cp37-cp37m-manylinux2014_x86_64.whl && bpy_post_install
 ````
-Regardless of which method you took, once `bpy` is installed, run `bpy_post_install` in your terminal.
+Regardless of which method you used, once `bpy` is installed, run `bpy_post_install` in your terminal.

 ## Setup